 In marketing, retargeting is a form of advertising in which you target those who have shown interest in your brand, website, or profile.
 For example, someone visits your site but does not make a purchase right away.
 Later, while surfing the web, they see an ad for your business, and their interest is peaked again.
 They return on your website and take further action.
 Retargeting accepts the fact that many people may not make a decision the first time around.
 Either they need more familiarity or need to grow trust.

 Retargeting allows you to use your advertising budget wisely on those who you know have at least some interest in your brand or product/services.
-Not only do they have interest, but they have demonstrated such but liking your photo or visiting your website.
+Not only do they have some interest, but they have demonstrated such but liking your photo or visiting your website.
 Retargeting is a powerful marketing method to use in your conversion plan.

 Facebook Ad Manager offers a variety of methods to create a retargeting audience, such as people who engage with your profile or offline activity in-store.
 Did you know you can retarget with those who have visited your website?
 With the Facebook Pixel, you can record website traffic and thus retarget website visitors.
 This Facebook metrics tool allows you to measure the impact of your ads and build specific audiences that link users from your website with Facebook.